Praveen86july/jgpelaez.github.io/_posts/en/posts/2015-08-27-terraform-aws-wso2-esb-docker-sample.md

 ![terraform-apply-finised.png] (/media/posts/terraform-aws-wso2-esb-docker-sample/terraform-apply-finised.png)

-In the ASW console will appear all the structure defined in the **.tf** files, a new running instance, one volume, a new Load Balancer and a new group:
+In the AWS console will appear all the structure defined in the **.tf** files, a new running instance, one volume, a new Load Balancer and a new group:

 ![aws-instances.png] (/media/posts/terraform-aws-wso2-esb-docker-sample/aws-instances.png)

-Checking the instance detail can obtain the public DNS, the [WSO2 ESB](http://wso2.com/products/enterprise-service-bus/) management console is not exposed through the load balancer, and normally it should be restricted to be acceded with an ip in a security group.
+Checking the instance detail can obtain the public DNS, the [WSO2 ESB](http://wso2.com/products/enterprise-service-bus/) management console is not exposed through the load balancer, and normally it should be restricted to be acceded from an specific ip in a security group.

 ![aws-instances.png] (/media/posts/terraform-aws-wso2-esb-docker-sample/aws-instance-detail.png)

-We can see in detail the security group:
+We can see in detail the security group created:

 ![aws-security-groups.png] (/media/posts/terraform-aws-wso2-esb-docker-sample/aws-security-groups.png)